The Four M’s of Precision Agriculture

 To a certain extent, many farmers already practice precision agriculture at some level.
 I’m sure that when the first hunters and gatherers settled down in communities to grow their own food, they adopted a version of the four M’s as well.

-The difference today, bien sûr, is that we can harness the incredible force of 21st-century technology in ways that not even our parents could have imagined, let alone farmers from history.
+The difference today, of course, is that we can harness the incredible force of 21st-century technology in ways that not even our parents could have imagined, let alone farmers from history.

 At that point in my career, I’d been farming for about three decades and I’d been using some of the techniques of precision agriculture without realizing it.
 Raj encouraged me to embrace the concept fully and deliberately.

 It changed the way I farm.
-Aujourd'hui, virtually everything I do connects in a fundamental way to precision and sustainable agriculture and the four M’s.
+Today, virtually everything I do connects in a fundamental way to precision and sustainable agriculture and the four M’s.

-pour les agriculteurs, bien sûr, everything starts with the soil. À cause de ce, the most important tool of precision agriculture may be electromagnetic soil mapping.
+For farmers, of course, everything starts with the soil.
+Because of this, the most important tool of precision agriculture may be electromagnetic soil mapping.
 It gives us an accurate understanding of our soil, it’s water holding capacity and its potential for productivity.
 With this information, we can apply exact amounts of water and fertilizer, giving our crops precisely what they need to flourish and letting nothing go to waste.

 This connects to other practices on our farm.
 Our spatial soil sampling for fertility levels allows us to adjust our fertilizer and lime usage based on soil types and zones.
 We’ve found that we’re using 30 percent less of these inputs.